rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 }
 ```

-There is only one mandatory value: `type`.
+There is only one mandatory parameter: `type`.
 Let's define it:

 ```
 export type ButtonType =